-Foster parents provide temporary care for cats, kittens, dogs and puppies in their own Omaha/Council Bluffs area homes.
+Foster parents provide temporary care for cats and kittens in their own Omaha/Council Bluffs area homes.
 Some animals need as little as two weeks of care, while others may need care for a longer term.

 Our greatest foster needs are:

 Fostering is flexible enough for most lifestyles and SOLAS will custom-match the animals to each foster home.
 By offering your time, energy and home to an animal in need, you prepare the animal for adoption into a permanent home as well as help prevent overcrowding in the Midlands Humane Society shelter.
 SOLAS is always looking for more foster homes, especially throughout the busy spring and summer seasons.

 - Kittens that are too young to be spayed or neutered and adopted out into permanent homes.
 When the animals are eight weeks old and weigh at least two pounds, they can be spayed or neutered and made available for adoption.

 - Cats that are nursing a litter of kittens.
 Although the shelter is a safe environment, it is not the best for raising babies.

 - Cats that are being treated for injuries or illnesses.